Meet0067/BreastCancerDetection/README.md

 This nueral network by default contain total 3 layers(1 Input Layer,1 Hidden Layer,1 Output Layer) .
 Also By default it uses tanh activation function for Hidden Layer and Sigmoid function for Output Layer.

-By executing this ANN ,you will get accuracies around 96.50% on Test set and 98.90% on Training set Thats it !!!
+By executing this ANN ,you will get accuracies around 96.50% on Test set and 98.90% on Training set.
+Thats it !!!

 2. Cancer_Multi_Activation.py